 J. Millard Tawes Historical Museum

 The J. Millard Tawes Historical Museum is the central hub for CHF.
 Here you will see displays and exhibits that introduce and further educate you to the heritage of Crisfield and surrounding areas.
 The museum shares the story of Chesapeake life starting with the first humans to inhabit the area over 10,000 years ago to the era of when Crisfield was the seafood capitol of the world.
-The museum is a must-see for any visitor to Crisfield.
+The museum is a must-see for any local or guest to Crisfield.

 Tawes Museum is in the heart of Crisfield’s Historic District located in Somers Cove Marina, adjacent to the area that was patented in 1663 as “Emmesox” by an original settler, Benjamin Somers.
 Incidentally, many locals are direct descendants of Benjamin and the other early settlers.
 These bloodlines, spanning three and a half centuries, are a prime reason Crisfield’s heritage and legacy is so fascinating.